 The purpose of a course in political economy is to give the student economic tools to better understand the behavior and the impact of governments, so that they are able to evaluate the role of government in society.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 300–400 words and demonstrate course-related knowledge.
+The thread should be made by midnight on Thursday of the assigned Module: Week.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–300 words.
+Replies must be made by midnight on Monday of the assigned Module: Week (Friday in the case of the discussion in Module 8: Week 8).
 Threads and replies must not all be made on the same day.

-The student will write a 1,200–1,600-word research-based paper in current Turabian format that focuses on 1 of the economic issues presented in The Economics of Public Issues from that module/week’s reading.
+The student will write a 1,200–1,600-word research-based paper in current APA format that focuses on 1 of the economic issues presented in The Economics of Public Issues from that module’s reading.
 The paper must include at least 2 references in addition to the course textbooks and the Bible.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn items for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 1 essay question, and have a 45-minute time limit.

-The Midterm Exam will cover material from Modules/Weeks 1–4.
-The Midterm Exam will be open-book/open-notes, contain 40 multiple-choice questions, and have a 1-hour and 30-minute time limit.
+The Quiz: Midterm will cover material from Module 1: Week 1 – Module 4: Week 4.
+The Quiz: Midterm will be open-book/open-notes, contain 40 multiple-choice questions, and have a 1-hour and 30-minute time limit.

-The Final Exam will cover material from Modules/Weeks 1–8.
-The Final Exam will be open-book/open-notes, contain 50 multiple-choice questions, and have a 2-hour time limit.
+The Quiz: Final will cover the Learn items from Module 1: Week 1 – Module 8: Week 8.
+The Quiz: Final will be open-book/open-notes, contain 50 multiple-choice questions, and have a 2-hour time limit.